Bowel Cancer Screening

 If you are between the ages of 60 and 74 you will receive a simple test kit which involves collecting a sample from your bowel motion and, using a specially designed prepaid envelope, returning the kit to the laboratory for analysis.
 The sample will be analysed for tiny traces of blood and will indicate whether further tests are required.

-If the results do show any blood, our team of specialist nurses will see you in a local clinic within two weeks.
+If the results do show any blood, you will be offered an appointment with one of our Specialist Screening Practitioners, this may be face to face in clinic or carried out by phone or via video link.
 They will answer any questions that you may have and explain the next steps.
 They will assess your fitness for further investigations at the University Hospital of North Tees.

 The test is designed to indicate the possibility of the presence of bowel cancer and to prevent this at an early stage by removing pre-cancerous growths, called polyps from the bowel.
 If bowel cancer is diagnosed at this early stage then more than 90 in 100 people will be cured by surgical removal of the tumour.